WHO WE ARE

 Traditional models for supporting athletes are insufficient: at an average cost of $200-$300 per hour, a sport psychology professional is out of reach for the majority of young athletes today.

 But it doesn't have to be this way.
 With MyHuddle™, student-athletes get access to personalized support and guidance, right in the palm of their hand.
-If the past year has shown us anything, now more than ever mental health needs to be treated like physical health in sports.
+If the pandemic taught us anything, now more than ever mental health needs to be treated like physical health in sports.
 We are grateful to have you here with us and we look forward to helping your athlete feel healthier, happier, and perform at their best.

 Christina Hagner VandenBerg